gnomengineer/DnDTools/README.md

 The tool collection combines

-* translation and gathering of all specialities
+* a collection of all specialities in the players handbook translated to german
 * exp calculator for additional XP after an adventur

 ---

-developed by: @gnomengineer
+tools developed by: @gnomengineer

-translated by: @gnomengineer
+original text translated by: @gnomengineer